ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 === Raw CT Data Files

-loading CT data and processes the information to produce a 3D array, and transforms the patient coordinate system to the index, row, and column coordinates of each voxel in the array.
+Loading CT data and processes the information to produce a 3D array, and transforms the patient coordinate system to the index, row, and column coordinates of each voxel in the array.

 Annotation data from LUNA with nodule coordinates and malignancy flags are also loaded.

-it's contains information about all lumps that look like nodules, whether they are malignant, benign, or something else.
+It contains information about all lumps that look like nodules, whether they are malignant, benign, or something else.
 We'll use this to build a list of candidates that can be split into training and validation datasets.
-The annotations.csv file contains information about some of the candidates that have been flagged as nodules, including the diameter.
+This Dataset contains information about some of the candidates that have been flagged as nodules, including the diameter.
 This information is useful for ensuring a representative range of nodule sizes in the training and validation data.

 === Training and validation sets
 Splitting a dataset into training, validation, and test sets is a crucial step in building a machine learning model.
 It allows for the model to be trained on one set, tuned on another, and evaluated on a final set.
 This helps prevent overfitting and gives an accurate measure of the model's performance.